Lendi/nlqp-compute-service/search-ui/README.md

 # SearchUI

-Requirements:
-- angular-cli
-`npm install @angular/cli`
+Initial setup:
+- cd to SearchUI and do `npm install`

 Build and serve:
 - ng build